 Best Website Color Schemes in 2020

 While you can always rely on a website color palette generator to help you mix and match colors for your site, we recommend that you look through other websites particularly in your industry and learn from their designs.
-Here are some of the best color schemes we found in Strikingly’s more than 3 million-strong community of movers and shakers.
+Here are some of the best color schemes for websites we found in Strikingly’s more than 3 million-strong community of movers and shakers.

 Soft tones are a continuing trend in 2020.
 SMUK Interior Design chose classy and elegant shades to elevate the important portions of their website.
 A wealth of white space adds to the minimalist appeal and lets the page breathe.
 The website is appealing in its simplicity, letting the images become the focal point of the page.

-On the other hand, bold, in-your-face color schemes are also having their time in the web design world this year.
-We see the use of bright block colors on websites combined with magnetic headlines to grab the user’s attention.
+On the other hand, bold, in-your-face color schemes for websites are also having their time in the web design world this year.
+We see the use of bright block colors combined with magnetic headlines to grab the user’s attention.
 Founder Mastermind aims to entice its audience with a by-invitation only event and a direct call to action to ask for an invite.
 The messaging is simple and the choice of yellow background aims to get a reader to respond urgently.

 One of the challenges of minimalist design is that the line between boring and simply chic is quite thin.
-You have to take care not to make your website look pale and too simple that it is bordering on uninteresting.
+You have to take care not to make your website color look pale and too simple that it is bordering on uninteresting.
 Fodi is one of those websites that was able to use earthy textures and tones in a way that makes the entire page easy on the eyes.